NStrijbosch/hub-module-notes/docs/motion.md

 `motion.align_to_model(angle?, angle?)`

-align axis to align with robot (more test necessary)
+align axis to align with robot (more tests necessary)